 Uber is no longer in Bangkok, but they have the GRAB taxi app which is similar.

 Selected Bangkok Tours

-Bangkok can be chaotic for first-time visitors.
+Bangkok can be chaotic for people new to the city.
 A good tour can help you orient yourself to the city and make you feel more comfortable.

 You can find a list of good Bangkok Tours here at GetYourGuide.
 We use Get Your Guide for our tours around the world.
 They are easy to book in advance, at the last minute and most tours have easy cancellation up to 24 hours before the tour.